 While your grades, test scores, and experience will weigh heaviest in admission decisions, a well-written recommendation can often be a deciding factor, especially if you have any weak spots in your qualifications.
 You will typically be asked for two or three recommendations, but the number required varies from school to school.
-A program may provide a recommendation form to give to your recommenders or simply request a letter.
+A program may provide a recommendation form or simply request a letter.

 When you are deciding from whom to request recommendations, consider these contacts:

 - A professor in your field who knows you well and can vouch for your academic and/or research abilities.
 Build relationships with professors early so that they can report on more than just your grade in a class.

 - Someone in your field, preferably someone with an advanced degree, who has supervised you through an internship or job or who has overseen your fieldwork.